BHHS WALKING TOUR #1: FORMER HOMES OF THE GREAT STARS

 STOP 12 - NORTH ROXBURY DRIVE

-For many years, child star Ricky Schroeder was Jimmy Stewart’s neighbor across the street at 921 Roxbury.
-And decades earlier, actress and scientist Hedy Lamarr lived at 919 Roxbury.
-TV star Elizabeth Montgomery lived at 911 Roxbury for several years, but that house has since been demolished.
+For many years, child star Ricky Schroder was Jimmy Stewart’s neighbor across the street at 921 Roxbury.
+Decades earlier, actress and scientist Hedy Lamarr lived at 919 Roxbury.
+Film star Warner Baxter, best known as The Cisco Kid, lived at 911 Roxbury, but that house has since been demolished.
 And near the corner of Sunset is 906 Roxbury, that down-to-earth cottage that singer-dancer-Oscar winning actress Ginger Rogers once called home.